 The work pictured here is only a small sampling of the outstanding work of our graduate students in Ceramics.

-Master of Fine Arts, Ceramics Specialization
+Master of Fine Arts with an emphasis in Ceramics

 A minimum of 60 semester credit hours is required for the Master of Fine Arts degree with a major in arts.